DvirN/Getting_and_cleaning_data_project/README.md

 ##Contents
 This repo contains the following:

+* This README  file
-*R script named "run_analysis.R" - a script used to clean the raw UCI data *A CodeBook Markdwon file named "CodeBook.md" - which explaines how the script works *A tidy data-set, which is the result of running the script on the raw data
+* R script named "run_analysis.R" - a script used to clean the raw UCI data
+* A CodeBook Markdwon file named "CodeBook.md" - which explaines how the script works

 ##Requirments

 In order to run the run_analysis script, one should:

 1. Insatll R
 2. Install package "reshape2"
 3. Download the zip file in: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip